DallanQ/lotr_journeys_in_middle_earth/Manual.md

 To set up their first campaign of *Journeys* in *Middle-earth*, players follow the steps presented in this section.

 1. **Select Campaign and Difficulty:** Select the "New Game" button on the app's title screen.
 Then, the app will guide the players through a series of screens for selecting a campaign, a difficulty, and a save slot.
 It is recommended that players select the "Bones of Arnor" campaign and "Normal" difficulty.
-1: 2 hits 1: 2 hits 2: 3 hits, stun

-> a figure of a hero player in the game

 2. **Create Party and Select Heroes:** Each player selects a hero in the app, takes their hero's corresponding figure and hero card, and places them in their play area.
 These heroes will be used for the duration of the campaign, which spans several adventures.

 If playing single-player, the player chooses two heroes and controls both of them.

-> Image of 2 cards and a hero card displaying stats of hero for your choice
+> Image of 2 cards (starting items) and a hero card displaying stats of hero for your choice

 3. **Gather Starting Items:** The app assigns starting items for each hero.
 Each player finds the item cards that match the name and tier displayed in the app and places them near their hero card.
 Players may select different starting items in the app if they wish.

-> Image displays a staff item as a Tier 1 on item Card
+> Image displays a staff item with a 1 in the lower right corner indicating Tier 1 on item Card

 4. **Create Damage, Fear, and Weakness Decks:** Shuffle the damage cards, fear cards, and weakness skill cards (only weakness skill cards, not other skill cards) into separate decks and place them in the center of the play area where all players can reach them.